 Since there is no fridge on the International Space Station, all menu items require a long shelf-life.
 At meal time, we inject warm water into packages of freeze-dried food, wait a few minutes for the water to be absorbed and then carefully open the packages.

-As we eat, we use our spoon to re-capture any food bits that float away.
+As we eat, we use our spoons to re-capture any food bits that float away.

 After months in space, a package of rehydrated beef stroganoff doesn’t taste much different than a package of turkey tetrazzini — a stark contrast to the culinary experience here at The Pointe, where we enjoy delicious grilled oysters, truffle-glazed sablefish and roasted duck breast.